JCarr172/practical_project/README.md

 In future sprints I would like to:
 * Improve test coverage percentage on the frontend service.
 * Allow for limiting what type of character was made, i.e: Only magic users.
-* Improve the aethestics of the webpage.
+* Improve the aesthetics of the webpage.

 ## Author
 #

 James Carr